ellemouton/website/content/drafts/taproot-prelims.md

 BIP<???> defines the MuSig2 protocol along with a bunch of algorithms that should be used for the various steps of the process.
-Since the aim of this article is to provide all the building blocks required for understanding Lightning taproot channels, I will only talk about MuSig2 at an API level using the defined algorithms and will focus more on how it will be used in Lightning.
+Since the aim of this article is to provide all the building blocks required for understanding Lightning Taproot channels, I will only talk about MuSig2 at an API level using the defined algorithms and will focus more on how it will be used in Lightning.
 If you would like to dig into it more you can checkout the BIP itself.
 I have also implemented all the MuSig2 methods from scratch [here](schnorr repo link)